PsiQ/bartiq/docs/concepts/rewriters.md

 - `history: list[Instruction]`
 - `rewriter_factory: ExpressionRewriterFactory = sympy_rewriter`

-and returns an instance of `ResourceRewriter` with the history loaded in.
+and returns an instance of `ResourceRewriter` with the history loaded in.  -->

 ## Implementation details
 Below we list some of the most important attributes, properties and methods of rewriters.
-These can be called directly on `sympy_rewriter` instances, or on `ResourceRewriter` instances.
 In what follows, the typehint `T` is used to indicate that the type is backend-dependent expression type.
 For instance in the `sympy_backend`, `T = sympy.Expr`.

 There are broadly two kinds of methods: those that implement an `Instruction`, and thus modify the expression, and those that display information about the expression or update it temporarily.
 Methods that are typehinted to return `Self` return a new rewriter instance, and thus implement an `Instruction`.